 Angelina Jolie on Her Insecurities & Finding Happiness

 Angelina Jolie: I like to hide behind the characters I play.
 Despite the public’s perception, I am a very private person who has a hard time with the fame thing.
 I would like to be open with the public.
 I don’t want to keep secrets or be careful when I talk.
 I don’t want to have to plan things.
 I want to be outspoken!
 I want to say my opinions and I hope they’re taken in the right way.
-I don’t want to stop being free. …and I won’t…
+I don’t want to stop being free …and I won’t…

 Angelina: Oh, God, I struggle with low self-esteem all the time!
 I think everyone does.
 I have so much wrong with me.
 I’m odd looking.
 Sometimes I think I look like a funny muppet.

-Urbanette: What about your ‘bad girl’ image?
+Urbanette: So have you finally, officially shed your ‘bad girl’ image?

 Angelina: Because I seem like a bad girl, people always automatically think that I am 100% bad girl.
 Or that I carry a dark secret with me or that I’m obsessed with death.
 The truth is that I am probably the least morbid person one can meet.
 If I think more about death than some other people, it is probably because I love life more than they do!

 Angelina: If you don’t get out of the box you’ve been raised in, you won’t understand how much bigger the world is.
 You might never find out that you are useful for all the right reasons – and not all those stupid things that people tell you you’re useful for.

 Urbanette: You’ve gone through some hard times in your life.
 How do you get through it?